ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ca.md

 If you have not ticked the box `Set VLAN`, VLAN 0 will be set automatically.

-If you need to have dedicated OVHcloud servers communicate with tagged vLan, see the following guide: [Create multiple VLANs in the vRack](../../dedicated/multiple-vlans/).
+In case you need to be able to communicate with dedicated servers in this VLAN, please consult the guide [Create multiple vLANs in the vRack](../../dedicated/multiple-vlans/).

 The default DHCP range is 10.0.0.0/16.
 To change this IP range, you must use the OVHcloud API.

-Validate the different regions you want, enter a name for your private network, and then click `Create`{.action} to start creating it.
+In the next step, choose the regions you want, enter a name for your private network, and then click `Create`{.action} to start the process.

 > [!primary]
 > Creating the private network can take several minutes.